-This Volunteer Appreciation Week, we are showing love to longtime PeerForward volunteers like Nicole Lekus!
-Nicole is a Global HR Manager at BARE International who regularly serves as a Writing Coach at our summer Workshops.
-She has been a part of the PeerForward family for 16 years now, and we are so grateful for her continued dedication to our Peer Leaders.
+March is Women’s History Month, and to celebrate, we are showing our appreciation for Nicole Lekus, a longtime PeerForward volunteer!
+Nicole is a Global HR Manager at BARE International, a market research customer experience firm, who regularly serves as a Writing Coach at our summer Workshops.
+Having volunteered at her first Workshop in 2009, 2026 will mark her 17th year as a valued member of our PeerForward family.
 We caught up with her to ask about what keeps her coming back year after year:

 What drives you to serve first-generation, low-income students?